eanakashima/andconf/README.md

+# 👋 The AndConf 2016 website is over at [ampersandindustries/andooo](https://github.com/ampersandindustries/andooo)

 # &:conf

-This is the Rails app for the &:conf (And Conf) conference.
+Deprecated: This is the Rails app for the &:conf (AndConf) conference.

 ## Where is it?